Skip to main content

 To find out more about myID, visit the Australian Government’s myID website.

-All you need to create a myID is a smartphone to download the myID app from the Apple App Store or Google Play.
+To create a myID, you need a smartphone to download the myID app from the Apple App Store or Google Play.
 The app will guide you to which forms of identification you need to verify your identity.

 To find out more about setting up your myID, visit the Australian Government’s myID website.